connormcmk/option/gitcoin.md

 ### Disverifier Selection
 How do these journalists and researchers get selected and paid?
 That's one question this grant will fund.

 The funds earned from this grant will go toward exploring the exact mechanism for how to select informed, unbiased, and sincere researchers and journalists (or "disverifiers" in Option's parlance).
-There are three reasons to think this is a tractable problem:
+There are three reasons this is a tractable problem:
 1. Option offers a natural way to identify bias — a measure of ideological “distance”.
 2. Sincerity and accuracy can be well incented by staking mechanisms.
 3. Iterative deepening of predictions is a mechanism for incenting precise and resolvable predictions.

 Furthermore, this work is worth funding even if optimal disverifier selection proves impossible.
-It may be possible that the worst case performance of Option is still marginally better than some existing governance process.
+It may be possible that the worst case performance of Option is still marginally better than other existing governance processes.
 For example, we might imagine that Option fails to live up to the standards of the real-world legal system, but offers efficiencies for use in:
 1. Governance of Decentralized Autonomous Organizations
 2. Open science modeling, e.g. in regenerative agriculture
 3. Governance of content moderation on platforms like YouTube, Facebook, and Twitter or their web3 alternatives